-Nvidia brings its gaming expertise to the Singaporean streaming box market with the game-centric Nvidia Shield TV.
+Nvidia brings its gaming expertise to the Irish streaming box market with the game-centric Nvidia Shield TV.

 Buy any new TV and it will invariably come with a range of smart TV streaming features, but the updates to those devices can be spotty, to put it politely.
-An increasing number of Singaporeans are sidestepping those issues by using dedicated streaming set-top boxes such as the Apple TV , ViewQwest TV or Xiaomi Mi Box.
+An increasing number of people are sidestepping those issues by using dedicated streaming set-top boxes such as Apple TV.

-Nvidia’s take on a streaming box has a distinctly gaming flavour, as you might expect, and while it’s taken its time to be officially released in Singapore, it has already started to become an option in the busy streaming box market.
+Nvidia’s take on a streaming box has a distinctly gaming flavour, as you might expect, and is an option in the busy streaming box market.

 What does the Nvidia Shield TV do?